getpopper/popper/docs/sections/getting_started.md

 git push
 ```

-Go to TravisCI website to see your experiments being executed.
+Go to the TravisCI website to see your experiments being executed.